swengkr/EasyRenamer/README.md

 Introduction
 ============

 **EasyRenamer**: file renaming software for Windows.
-EasyRenamer: File Renaming Software for Windows.
 EasyRenamer can be used free of charge by individuals or groups at home, business, office, etc.

 EasyRenamer makes it easy and simple to rename files.